Updated March 21, 2023

 Practical Application of Mary’s Mini-McDougall Diet®

 Step 1: Choose one of several starches to form the centerpiece of your diet.
 Please note, the goal is to keep things monotonous, so you should only choose one starch.
 Which ones are naturally your favorite?
 Corn?
 Potatoes?
 Rice?
 Beans?
 Choosing one that you already love is very helpful.
 All of these can be found pre-cooked in packages in the frozen food section of your grocery store.
 Check the ingredients to make sure they are free of added fats, oils or other harmful ingredients.
-The refrigerated section of the store will also have packages of fruits and vegetables for you to buy.* Cook up a large batch to get you through three to five days at a time.
+The refrigerated section of the store will also have packages vegetables for you to buy.* Cook up a large batch to get you through three to five days at a time.

 Step 3: Prepare.
 Meal preparation is now a matter of thawing out or heating up these foods.
 You can place your warmed starch on a plate separate from the vegetables, or mix them all together.